LordScout/sonic.exe-update/README.md

 # PSXFunkin
-Friday Night Funkin' on the PSX LOL
+VS Sonic.EXE on the PS1 ooga booga hes gonna getcha

 ## Compilation
 Refer to [COMPILE.md](/COMPILE.md) here

 ## Disclaimer
 This project is not endorsed by the original Friday Night Funkin' devs, this is just an unofficial fan project because I was bored.

-Assets such as Week 7, VS Kapi, VS Tricky are used with permission from their respective owners.
+Assets are used with permission from their respective owners.